aodonnell19/vending-machine-app/capstone/README.md

+Produced the code needed with two other developers to meet the requirements below to create a working command-line vending machine application

 ## Module 1 Capstone - Taste Elevator CaTEring Corp

 You've been asked to develop an application for a catering(food) distributor,